 Do Student Loans Affect a Credit Score?

-Ensuring your installments are paid on time, every time, can improve your payment history and help your credit score.
+2. When you pay installments on time, every time, you can improve your payment history and help your credit score.

-Wondering if taking on student loans will affect your credit score?
-Similar to a regular loan or using a credit card, a student loan can affect your score in positive and negative ways.
-Student loans can impact a number of factors that are used to calculate your credit score.
+Are you wondering if taking on student loans will affect your credit score?
+Similar to a regular personal loan or using a credit card, student loan debt can affect your score in positive and negative ways.
 A late payment could cause your score to fall.
-Having a student loan improves your credit mix.
-We’ll look at these and other factors to see how student loans affect credit scores.
+But having a student loan improves your credit mix.
+We'll look at these and other factors to see how student loans affect your credit score.

 How student loans can affect a credit score

-A student loan is a type of installment loan, which is simply a loan you repay over time with scheduled payments, similar to a mortgage or car loan.
+A student loan is a type of installment loan, which is simply a loan you repay over time with scheduled payments (like a mortgage or car loan).
 Each payment includes a portion of the principal amount plus interest.
 These types of loans can play a factor in your credit score.

-- Payment History (35%).
-Your payment history measures whether or not you make your payments on time.
+• Payment History (35%).
+Your payment history measures when you make your payments on time.
 If you pay your student loan late or miss a monthly payment, this can negatively impact your score.
 If you consistently make your payments on time, this can positively impact your score.

-- Amount of Debt (30%).
-This portion of your score is based on how much available credit you are using.
+• Amount of Debt (30%).
+This portion of your score is based on how much available credit you're using.
 This is also known as your credit utilization ratio.
 Student loan debt may impact your installment loan utilization (and it may impact your debt-to-income ratio if a lender calculates that data element).
-Revolving credit utilization is affected by revolving credit, such as credit card debt.
+Student loans are unlike revolving credit utilization, like a credit card or line of credit, which are accounts that have a credit limit.

-- Length of Credit History (15%).
+• Length of Credit History (15%).
 This factor looks at the age of credit in your account.
 Creditors want to see a long history of responsible credit use.
-Taking on a student loan early on in your financial journey can help you start your credit history.
+When you take on a student loan early in your financial journey it can help you start your credit history.

 How can student loans help your credit score?